ravi688/SKVMOIP/README.md

 2. W5500 Wizchip Ethernet Module
 4. ST Link Programmer
 5. HDMI capture device
+6. A Video Encoder server computer (usually a mini PC with enough processing power, more quantitative data will be added here in future).
-6. A client computer either running Windows or Linux.
+7. A client computer either running Windows or Linux.

 ### How to setup the SKVMOIP?
 Installing and setting up the software suite is easy to follow and requires no special technical knowledge.